f5devcentral/f5-agility-labs-vdi/docs/lab1/content-lab1.rst

    |            | Password: ``F5Agility``   |
    +------------+---------------------------+

 #.
-Scroll down and find “home-pc”.
+Scroll down and find *“home-pc”*.
 Choose to connect with RDP.
 Leave
    this connection for entire lab duration.

    +------------+---------------------------+